 - Gardeners can use non-plant materials and decorations provided they do not contain toxic materials or other materials that could potentially leach into and negatively alter the soil.

 - PEST AND DISEASE CONTROL

-- Plants with diseases or pests that cannot be addressed through organic means will be pulled by a member of the Garden Committee, destroyed and disposed of appropriately.
-Before pulling any such plant, the Garden Committee will make every reasonable effort to contact the gardener affected.
+- Plants with diseases or pests that cannot be addressed through organic means will be pulled by a member of the Garden Board, destroyed and disposed of appropriately.
+Before pulling any such plant, the Garden Board will make every reasonable effort to contact the gardener affected.

 - Use of non-organic materials or chemicals will result in immediate termination of your plot and privileges, without reconsideration.

 - Children 16 or under are not allowed in the garden unless accompanied by an adult. ● Gardeners bringing children 16 and under to the garden are responsible for supervising those children while they are on the premises.

 - Pets of any kind are not allowed in the garden per DPR regulations.